Learn more about how oncology social workers can help you cope with a cancer diagnosis.

 Keep in mind what is most important to you.
 Holiday traditions are important, but that doesn’t mean altering them is bad–if you aren’t able to do exactly what you have done in the past, there is nothing wrong with starting new traditions.
 And while gifts are nice, it is the sentiment behind them that is most memorable.
 Simply being with people who care about you is a gift, both to them and to yourself.

 For additional tips, please read CancerCare’s fact sheet, Coping with Cancer During the Holidays.

-For more general tips on how to support yourself as a caregiver, see the previous feature on caregiving in the Ask CancerCare archive, with links to other resources and publications, or our Fact Sheet, “Caring Advice for Caregivers: How Can You Help Yourself?”
+For more general tips on how to support yourself as a caregiver, read our fact sheet “Caring Advice for Caregivers: How Can You Help Yourself?”

 People view the holidays as a time to celebrate and connect with family and friends.
 However, the season can be stressful if you are living with cancer and trying to manage treatment side effects such as fatigue, weight loss or gain, nausea or pain.

 Fortunately, doctors have many ways to reduce and even prevent side effects.
 At CancerCare, we often use the word “coping” to describe how people deal with cancer.
 People sometimes mistakenly think that coping means just living with a problem, whether you like it or not.
 But coping actually means managing a problem and finding a new way to take control of it.